GridWorldUtilities and JumpingCritter free response answer 4

 }

 getMoveLocations is responsible for returning the list of possible locations to which the Critter might move.
 The JumpingCritter can move to any empty location in the grid.
-A list of empty locations in the grid can be obtained by calling getEmptyLocations from part (a).
+A list of empty locations in the grid can be obtained by calling getEmptyLocations from Part (a).

 selectMoveLocation is responsible for selecting the location to which the Critter will move.
 If there are no empty locations in the grid the JumperCritter removes itself from the grid.
 The only way for a Critter to remove itself from the grid without violating a postcondition is to return null from selectMoveLocation. makeMove will then perform the removal.
 The selectMoveLocation method from Critter returns a random location from the non-empty list locs.